🏛️Elementary Latin

 Why This Matters

 Latin verb conjugations are the engine that drives every sentence you'll read or write in this course.
 You're being tested not just on whether you can recite endings, but on whether you understand how tense, voice, and mood work together to convey precise meaning.
-The ability to recognize a verb's conjugation group, identify its tense, and parse its voice will determine your success on translation passages, grammar questions, and composition tasks alike.
+Recognizing a verb's conjugation group, identifying its tense, and parsing its voice will determine your success on translation passages, grammar questions, and composition tasks alike.

-Think of conjugations as a system built on predictable patterns with strategic exceptions.
 The four regular conjugation groups follow logical rules once you understand their stem vowels, while irregular verbs like esse and ferre appear so frequently that memorizing their forms pays immediate dividends.
-Don't just memorize endings in isolation—know which tense system each form belongs to (present or perfect), what time relationship it expresses, and how voice changes meaning.
-That's what separates students who struggle from those who read Latin fluently.
+Don't just memorize endings in isolation.
+Know which tense system each form belongs to (present or perfect), what time relationship it expresses, and how voice changes meaning.

 The Present System: Actions in Progress

-The present system includes the present, imperfect, and future tenses—all built on the present stem.
+The present system includes the present, imperfect, and future tenses, all built on the present stem.
 These tenses describe actions that are ongoing, habitual, or yet to occur.
-The key is recognizing that all three share the same stem but use different tense markers and endings.
+All three share the same stem but use different tense markers and endings.

 Present Tense

-• Built on the present stem + personal endings—the foundation for understanding all other tenses in the present system
+• Built on the present stem + personal endings, this is the foundation for understanding all other tenses in the present system

 • Expresses current or habitual action, translating as "I love," "I am loving," or "I do love" depending on context